Bayano6991/camunda/README.md

 Username: demo <br>
 Password: demo <br>

- **Important**: Since we use docker as driver, CPU/Memory config should set at docker level.
+ **Important**: Since we use docker as driver, CPU/Memory config should be set/edit at docker level.
 You can see the current config of camunda cluster with command: *kubectl describe node camunda-cluster-control-plane*